Police, NSCDC differ over gunshots during Aregbesola's road parade

-Osun State Police Command and the National Security and Civil Defence Corps have taken different stance on sporadic gunshots that pervades air during the Minister parades of some street in the state capital.
+Osun State Police Command and the National Security and Civil Defence Corps have taken a different stance on sporadic gunshots that pervades air during the Minister of Interior, Rauf Aregbesola’s parades of some streets in Osogbo, Osun state capital.

 Vanguard had reported that residents of the state capital on Monday evening scampered for safety following sounds of gunshot leading to accusation and counter allegation from the state government and the Minister’s aides.